Skip to main content

 Why Streaming Aggregation?

 Streaming Aggregation can help handle multiple use cases around managing high cardinality metrics.
 Time Series Databases run into high cardinality metrics due to the advent of cloud-native setups and microservices.
-Levitate has superior defaults for high cardinality, which are as generous as 1M time series per metric per hour.
+Last9 has superior defaults for high cardinality, which are as generous as 1M time series per metric per hour.

 But the question remains: what to do when the cardinality limits are hit?
 How can you get meaningful answers from the TSDB without sacrificing cost and query performance?